-ANNEX 4: INDICATORS FOR EVALUATING CONFORMITY WITH THE POLICY FOR THE ASSOCIATION OF ORGANIZATIONS WITH FSC
+ANNEX 4: INDICATORS FOR EVALUATING CONFORMITY WITH THE POLICY FOR ASSOCIATION

-The following indicators are for evaluation of unacceptable activities\ as defined in Part I (Policy Elements) of the FSC-POL-01-004 V2-0 Policy for the Association of Organizations with FSC.
-An affirmation of any indicator is an indication of a violation of the Policy for the Association of Organizations with FSC, which requires mitigation, remedy\, and action to prevent further harm\ and may lead to a disassociation\ from FSC following the FSC-PRO-01-009 Processing FSC Policy for Association Complaints Procedure.
+The following indicators are for evaluation of unacceptable activities\ as defined in Part I (Policy Elements) of the FSC-POL-01-004 V3 Policy for Association.
+An affirmation of any indicator is an indication of a violation of the Policy for Association, which requires mitigation, remedy\, and action to prevent further harm\ and may lead to a disassociation\ from FSC following the FSC-PRO-01-009 Processing FSC Policy for Association Complaints Procedure.

-A. Illegal logging\ or the trade in illegal wood or forest products
+A. Illegal harvesting4 or illegal trade\ in forest products\

-- a) i.
-The corporate group\ cannot demonstrate the legal status of operations, tenure\ of the management unit(s)\ in which logging took place or from which the wood was sourced (in the case of trade). - a) ii.
-Corroborated evidence showing the corporate group\ obtained its deed or license to operate on the management unit(s)\ in which the logging took place or from which the wood was sourced (in the case of trade) through corruption, bribery or other unlawful means. - a) iii.
-Multiple citations from regulatory agency or otherwise documented and triangulated evidence of employees or subcontractors of the corporate group\ not being in compliance with legal requirements related to the harvesting, production, and/or financial transaction of wood or forest products. - a) iv.
-Multiple citations or documented and triangulated evidence of the corporate group\ systematically failing to comply with applicable regulations, codes and laws3, pertaining to the harvest and/or trade in wood or other forest products. - a) v.
-Multiple citations of non-compliance with anti-corruption legislation or tax laws by the corporate group\ related to the harvesting or financial trade of wood or forest products.
-Or corroborated findings of The Organization\ offering or receiving bribes, or any other form of corruption related to the harvesting or financial trade of wood or other forest products.
+- The corporate group\ cannot demonstrate the legal status of operations, tenure\ of the management a) i. unit(s)\ in which harvesting took place or from which the wood was sourced (in the case of trade or production). - Corroborated evidence showing the corporate group\ obtained its deed or license to operate on the a) ii. management unit(s)\ in which the harvesting took place or from which the wood was sourced (in the case of trade) through corruption, bribery, or other unlawful means. - a) iii.
+Multiple citations from a regulatory agency or otherwise documented and triangulated evidence of employees or subcontractors of the corporate group\ not in compliance with legal requirements related to the harvesting, production, and/or financial transaction of wood or forest products. - Multiple citations or documented and triangulated evidence of the corporate group\ systematically failing to comply with applicable regulations, codes and laws, pertaining to the harvest and/or trade in wood or r forest products. - Multiple citations of non-compliance with anti-corruption legislation or tax laws by the corporate group\ a) v. related to the harvesting or financial trade of wood or forest products.
+Or corroborated findings of the corporate group\ offering or receiving bribes, or any other form of corruption related to the harvesting or financial trade of wood or r forest products.

-Part I.1.b: Violation of traditional and human rights\4 in forestry operations
+Part I.1.b: Violation of customary rights\ or human rights\ within the forestry or forest products sector\

 - b) i.
-The corporate group\ has not published a policy on identifying and respecting\ traditional and human rights\, does not have an operating grievance mechanism\ compliant with the UN Guiding Principles on Business and Human Rights\, cannot demonstrate reasonable operation of mitigation and prevention systems to monitor and catch violations of traditional and human rights\, and documented evidence of violation of traditional or human rights\. - b) ii.
-The corporate group\ has failed to systematically identify communities affected by its forestry operations, indicating to documented evidence of violation of traditional or human rights\. - b) iii.
-The corporate group\ failed to identify (locate, map, and communicate) rightsholders\ of traditional or human rights\ and, indicating documented evidence of violation of traditional or human rights\. - b) iv.
-The corporate group\ failed to implement FPIC\ in operations affecting affected rights holders\ indicating to documented evidence of violation of traditional or human rights\ found.
+The corporate group\ has not published a policy on identifying and respecting\ customary rights\1 and human rights\, does not have an operating grievance mechanism\ compliant with the UN Guiding Principles on Business and Human Rights\, cannot demonstrate reasonable operation of mitigation and prevention systems to monitor and catch violations of customary rights\ or human rights\, and documented evidence of violation of customary rights\ or human rights\ in forestry or forest products - b) ii.
+The corporate group\ has failed to systematically identify (by locating, participatory mapping, and communicating with) affected stakeholders\ and rights holders\ affected by its forestry or forest product sector\ operations and there is documented evidence of a violation of customary rights\ or human rights\. - b) iii.
+The corporate group\ systematically failed to implement FPIC\ in forestry or forest product sector\ operations affecting affected rights holders\, and there is documented evidence of violations of customary rights\ or human rights\ are present.